-Some service reductions are unfortunately still inevitable, however we do expect these to be far less than otherwise would have been the case had the Council not embarked upon this transformation journey.
+Unfortunately however, some service reductions are inevitable.
+These will be far less than otherwise would have been the case had the Council not embarked upon this journey, and we will always focus on transforming rather than cutting services within this approach.
 The Council will continue to seek to shape proposals so that the most vulnerable are the least affected.
-Nonetheless, there will be a direct impact on local communities: on libraries and roads, on social care and transport, on learning and public health.
+The Council has a statutory responsibility to set a balanced budget each financial year and the proposals that are already within the Business Plan for

+2018-19 do contain some proposals, the delivery of which, will be challenging.

 This strategy sets out the issues and challenges for the next five financial years and creates a framework within which the detailed budgets will be constructed.

-There are a number of Central Government consultations in progress, most notably Business Rates Retention, which will potentially affect the Council's funding.
-The outcomes of these consultations will be taken into account within the Business Plan as soon as they become available.
-Increasingly, the Council will work across service, organisation, and sector boundaries to find ways in which the shrinking resource of the wider public sector can be best used to achieve the outcomes we strive for.
-The key elements of this Strategy are set out below.
-A key point to note is that the general Council Tax assumptions have been reduced to 0% for the period of the Strategy, but Adult Social Care precept assumptions remain at 2% increase for all years that it is available.
-This is as a result of the debate that took place in February 2016 when setting the budget for the current financial year.
+Cambridgeshire has one of the fastest growing populations and, as such, we are under particular pressure as the number of people accessing our services increases.
+In addition to this background population growth the needs of those requiring care packages are becoming more complex and therefore costly.
+As a result, the Council will work increasingly across service, organisation, and sector boundaries to find ways in which the resources of the wider public sector can be best used to achieve the outcomes we strive for in the context of a rapidly increasing number and need of local population.

+The key elements of this Strategy, on which basis the Business Plan is calculated, are set out below.
+A key point to note is that the general Council Tax assumptions have been maintained at 0% for the period of the Strategy, but Adult Social Care precept assumptions remain at 2% increase for all years that it is available (up to and including 2019-20).
+This follows the policy set by the Council in February 2017 when considering the budget for 2017-2022.